NebulousLabs/Sia/doc/api/Renter.md

   // Metrics pertaining to each contract formed by the Renter.
   "contractmetrics": [
     {
+      // Allowance that the contract was formed under.
+See settings.allowance
+      // for a description of each allowance field.
+      "allowance": {
+        "funds":       "1234", // hastings
+        "hosts":       24,
+        "period":      6048, // blocks
+        "renewwindow": 3024  // blocks
+      },

       // Flat fee required by the host for forming a contract.
       "contractfee": "1234",